AnnoyedDev/GLHS-Dynamic-Grain/README.md

 This is a dynamic and colored grain, the color is based from the video where the grain will be added.

 This is primarly made for MPV.

+# Installation
-You can use it by placing the GLHS shader in the Shader folder in MPV.
+**Put it in `shaders` folder in MPV**

-You can also use it in Plex, place it in the sahder folder located in %localappdata%\Plex.
+You can also use it in Plex, place it in the sahder folder located in `%localappdata%\Plex`.

 To load it automatically with mpv, edit mpv.conf and add